jaxs-ribs/hyper-bindgen/README.md

-# Bababooey
+# hyper-bindgen

 A tool to generate WIT (WebAssembly Interface Type) files from Rust hyperprocess implementations.

 ## Overview

-Bababooey analyzes Rust code that uses the hyperprocess attribute and automatically generates corresponding WIT interface definitions.
+hyper-bindgen analyzes Rust code that uses the hyperprocess attribute and automatically generates corresponding WIT interface definitions.
 This simplifies the development workflow when working with WebAssembly components that use the WIT format.

 ## Features